-Placement Examination Requirements Traditional Undergraduates: Placement examinations in writing, foreign language, and math are administered to determine a student's level of proficiency at the time of testing to establish the appropriate placement level.
-The test results are used for advising and placement into the appropriate courses prior to registration.
-No credit hours are granted for these exams.
-There is no charge for taking these exams.
-Placement tests are administered by the Academic Success Center in math, writing, and select foreign languages.
-Examinations are administered on scheduled dates throughout the academic year.
-Only admitted students (with paid confirmation of admission acceptance) or continuing students may sit to take a placement exam.
-A University of La Verne ID is required to take a placement exam.
+Placement Requirements for Traditional Undergraduates: Guided self-placement in writing, languages, and math is available to determine a student's level of proficiency and establish the appropriate placement level.
+The placement process is administered by the Academic Success Center.
+Only admitted students (with paid confirmation of admission acceptance) or continuing students may participate in the placement process.

-Writing Placement: All new freshmen students are expected to take a writing placement exam for appropriate placement into Written Communication A, if an SAT score is not available.
+Writing Placement: All new freshmen students are expected to complete the guided self-placement process for appropriate placement into Written Communication A, if an SAT score is not available.
 All new fall freshmen are expected to enroll in Written Communication A (LVWA) with Studio (if needed) or Honors Writing (HONR 111) as part of the First Semester La Verne Experience (FLEX).
 Spring admitted freshmen should enroll in Written Communication A (LVWA) with Studio (if needed) in consultation with their academic advisor.

-Freshmen who achieve passing scores in Advanced Placement (AP) English Language or English Literature will earn subject credit toward Written Communication A (LVWA), or higher level International Baccalaureate (IB) A1 exam will earn elective credit toward the degree.
+Freshmen who achieve passing scores in Advanced Placement (AP) English Language or English Literature will earn subject credit toward Written Communication A (LVWA), or higher-level International Baccalaureate (IB) A1 exam will earn elective credit toward the degree.
 All new freshmen who transferred the appropriate college level writing course(s) from another institution that satisfy the Written Communication A and/or B General Education requirements (LVWA or LVWB) should contact the Office of Academic Advising for appropriate guidance about registration options.

-Transfer students who achieved a passing score on the Advanced Placement (AP) English Language or English Literature exam, or the higher level International Baccalaureate (IB) Language A1 exam. or have transferred the appropriate college level writing course(s) from another institution that satisfy the Written Communication A and/or B General Education requirements should submit transcripts to the University Registrar for appropriate university credit.
+Transfer students who achieved a passing score on the Advanced Placement (AP) English Language or English Literature exam, or the higher-level International Baccalaureate (IB) Language A1 exam, or have transferred the appropriate college level writing course(s) from another institution that satisfy the Written Communication A and/or B General Education requirements should submit transcripts to the University Registrar for appropriate university credit.

 Students are expected to enroll in writing courses each semester until they satisfy both the Written Communication A and B requirements.
 Questions concerning writing placement should be directed to the Office of Academic Advising for main campus traditional undergraduates or the appropriate ROC or CAPA office.

-Mathematics Placement: All new freshmen and transfer students are expected to take a mathematics placement exam unless they have 1) earned a passing score on the Advanced Placement (AP) Calculus AB or BC exam, 2) earned a passing score on the International Baccalaurreate HL exam or 3) transferred the appropriate college level math course that meets the Quantitative Reasoning (LVQR) requirement.
+Mathematics Placement: All new freshmen and transfer students are expected to complete an assessment the guided self placement process unless they have 1) earned a passing score on the Advanced Placement (AP) Calculus AB or BC exam, 2) earned a passing score on the International Baccalaureate HL exam or 3) transferred the appropriate college level math course that meets the Quantitative Reasoning (LVQR) requirement.
 Students are expected to enroll in math courses each semester until they satisfy the LVQR requirement or satisfy the highest-level mathematics or statistics requirement(s) in their chosen major.
 Individual departments may have different timelines for completing the LVQR or major requirement.
 Students should check with their advisors to develop a plan to complete the Quantitative Reasoning (LVQR) and major requirements.
 Questions concerning math placement should be directed to the Chair of the Mathematics Program.